zacharychristian/OpenGov-Insights/README.md

 # OpenGov-Insights

-View the visualizations here: https://opengov-insights-lq4dquz44s9ruz2szrgcbk.streamlit.app/
+View the dashboard here: https://opengov-insights-lq4dquz44s9ruz2szrgcbk.streamlit.app/

 A full-stack data pipeline that extracts, transforms, loads, and visualizes federal award data using the USAspending API.
 The project automates data ingestion, performs scalable transformations, stores results in a structured database, and presents interactive visualizations using Streamlit to analyze agency-specific and contractor-level spending.